 |Name||The name you want to give to this object.
 It must be unique within the pipeline.|

 After creating a reference, the object should appear in the Objects menu as well as in the visual representation of the pipeline.

-To connect objects in your pipeline, click on Connect two objects.
-Here, you can specify the source and destination object of the connection.
+To connect objects in your pipeline, click on Create a connection.
+Here, you can specify the destination object for which you will specify the incoming connections.